nanovms/ops-documentation/introduction.md

 OPS is under active development by a full time team of kernel engineers.

 **IMPORTANT NOTE** Ops is currently in a technical preview stage of its development.
 It is subject to significant changes and refactoring.
-Not recommended for production environments at this time.

 #### What are Unikernels?